A person in an ochre sweater typing at a laptop

 Bethany Mickel, Emily Scida

 When students create open resources for a course assignment, they will need to understand their rights as authors to be able to make decisions about publishing and privacy.
-This chapter is a great overview of guidance you should offer students as they author open resources.
+This text is a great overview of guidance you should offer students as they author open resources.

 Was this resource helpful?